omvyas2/Snacksetc/USER_GUIDE.md

 ## 🎉 Your Shopping List App is Ready!

-Snackrun is a real-time collaborative shopping list app built for your 40-person team with:
+Snackrun is a real-time collaborative shopping list app built for your team with:
 - Two-tier authentication (User/Owner roles)
 - Real-time collaboration via WebSocket
-- 50 products in the database with fuzzy search
+- OpenFoodFacts products in the database with fuzzy search
 - Join lists with 6-character codes
-- Complete feature set including favorites, comments, archiving, and more

 ## 🔐 Authentication